 Being alert means being aware of what is going on around us.
-We are to be alert in the way a century on duty is to be alert, and being a century on duty not only means keeping your eyes and ears pealed, you might say, tuned in to what is going around, it also means that the century has to be capable of making a right judgment regarding what he is alert to.
+We are to be alert in the way a sentry on duty is to be alert, and being a sentry on duty not only means keeping your eyes and ears peeled, you might say, tuned in to what is going around, it also means that the sentry has to be capable of making a right judgment regarding what he is alert to.
 This is where the problem arises.
 In many cases we are not making the right judgments because our perspective of what is going on is off kilter.

 While watching world news is included within the framework of understanding of the main message of this chapter, the primary focus of that word is to be alert not only to what is happening in the world in terms of prophecy, but by what is happening in our own life, and in our attitude in relation to the time when these prophecies are being fulfilled.

 Do you see what I am differentiating here in relation to the message I am giving to you?
 We not only have to be alert, we have to be prepared to make a right judgment.
 The people in Israel that Amos was reporting to were alert in terms of what was happening, but they made the wrong judgment because they believed that they were going to escape what was happening.

 We cannot afford to take that attitude like some of these groups who are telling people, "If you are with us, you are going to miss all of this because you are going to be whisked away and be taken to a place of safety."
 We cannot afford to allow that to creep into our mind, because it is going to modify our attitude significantly.